-Equity Compensation
+2021 Equity Compensation

 We believe that strong long-term corporate performance is achieved with a compensation program that encourages a long-term focus by our executive officers through the use of equity compensation, the value of which depends on the performance of our common stock.
 For this reason, our long-term incentive compensation to date has been provided largely in the form of equity awards.
 Historically, we have used stock options to help align the interests of our executive officers with the interests of our stockholders and to enable them to participate in the appreciation of our common stock.
-We believe that stock options serve as the most effective performance incentive for our executive officers at this time, since the executive officer derives value only if our stock price increases, which benefits all stockholders.
+For the 2021 grant, the Compensation Committee believed that stock options served as the most effective performance incentive for our executive officers at the time, since the executive officer derives value only if our stock price increases.